 - General damages – pain and suffering, mental anguish

-Calculating special damages is generally straight forward.
-This is because it is generally just adding all of the physical damages together.
-This means that the number for special damages you get will likely be the same that insurance companies reach.
+Calculating special damages is generally straightforward.
+This is because it is generally just adding all of the nummerical physical damages together.

 While the multiplier method is the one typically used for calculating pain and suffering, there is also another method of calculation.
-The daily rate can be used to calculate a certain amount per day for the pain and suffering the victim felt.
-Daily rate cannot be used to calculate life long compensation, only a certain number of days and months in a row.
+A daily rate can be used to calculate a certain amount per day for the pain and suffering the victim felt.
+A daily rate is not as useful for calculating life-long compensation, only a certain number of days and months in a row.

 Generally, the multiplier is used for more severe injuries and daily rate is used for less severe injuries.
 You can use both in the personal injury calculator and see that the results are different.
 The settlement value will change depending on what you input into the pain and suffering calculator.
 The range you receive from the two different calculation methods will give you an idea of where your settlement value will fall.